xolodniy/backoffice_app/README.md

       dailyworkerslessworkedmessage:    — preference to send report about workers worked less then 6 hours
         schedule: "00 00 06 * * *"
         channel: "#general"
+      weeklyreportoverworkedissues:     — preference to send report about issues with overworked time if remaining time == 0
+        schedule: "00 00 07 * * 1"
+        channel: "#back-office-app"

 #### Config.yml variables for slack users id